Happenin'

 This was the first project in grad school where I thought to myself, "man, this is something I can put in my portfolio!"

 One of my major issues with Happenin' was the lack of iteration that was, well, happenin' at the beginning of the project.
-With deadlines looming, I didn't give myself the freedom to break out of the box and innovate, so the idea fell a bit flat.
+With deadlines looming, we didn't give ourselves the freedom to break out of the box and innovate, so the idea fell a bit flat.

 Overall, I'm happy with where Happenin' ended up, and excited to work towards better user research in the future!